-- (a) Non-opiate drugs which have a mild central analgesic effect; - (b) Drugs affecting the autonomic nervous system which do not have prominent CNS, cardiovascular or respiratory effects - (A) Drugs used solely as topical vasoconstrictors or decongestants - (B) Drugs used as gastrointestinal antispasmodics - (C) Drugs used to void the urinary bladder - (D) Drugs with a major effect on CNS vasculature or smooth muscle of visceral organs. - (E) Antihistamines which do not have a significant CNS depressant effect (This does not include H1 blocking agents, which are listed in Class 5); - (c) Mineralocorticoid drugs; - (d) Skeletal muscle relaxants; - (e) Anti-inflammatory drugs--those that may reduce pain as a consequence of their anti-inflammatory actions, which include: - (A) Non-Steroidal Anti-Inflammatory Drugs (NSAIDs; - (B) Corticosteroids (glucocorticoids); and - (C) Miscellaneous anti-inflammatory agents. - (f) Anabolic and/or androgenic steroids and other drugs; - (g) Less potent diuretics; - (h) Cardiac glycosides and antiarrhythmics including: - (A) Cardiac glycosides; - (B) Antirryhthmic agents (exclusive of lidocaine, bretylium and propanolol); and - (C) Miscellaneous cardiotonic drugs. - (i) Topical Anesthetics--agents not available in injectable formulations; - (j) Antidiarrheal agents; and - (k) Miscellaneous drugs including: - (A) Expectorants with little or no other pharmacologic action; - (B) Stomachics; and - (C) Mucolytic agents. - (5) Class 5 agents, which have very localized action only, such as anti-ulcer drugs and certain antiallergenic drugs.
+- (a) Non-opiate drugs which have a mild central analgesic effect; - (b) Drugs affecting the autonomic nervous system which do not have prominent CNS, cardiovascular or respiratory effects - (A) Drugs used solely as topical vasoconstrictors or decongestants - (B) Drugs used as gastrointestinal antispasmodics - (C) Drugs used to void the urinary bladder - (D) Drugs with a major effect on CNS vasculature or smooth muscle of visceral organs. - (E) Antihistamines which do not have a significant CNS depressant effect (This does not include H1 blocking agents, which are listed in Class 5);

+- (c) Mineralocorticoid drugs;

+- (d) Skeletal muscle relaxants;

+- (e) Anti-inflammatory drugs--those that may reduce pain as a consequence of their anti-inflammatory actions, which include:

+- (A) Non-Steroidal Anti-Inflammatory Drugs (NSAIDs;

+- (B) Corticosteroids (glucocorticoids); and

+- (C) Miscellaneous anti-inflammatory agents.

+- (f) Anabolic and/or androgenic steroids and other drugs;

+- (g) Less potent diuretics;

+- (h) Cardiac glycosides and antiarrhythmics including:

+- (A) Cardiac glycosides;

+- (B) Antirryhthmic agents (exclusive of lidocaine, bretylium and propanolol); and

+- (C) Miscellaneous cardiotonic drugs.

+- (i) Topical Anesthetics--agents not available in injectable formulations;

+- (i) Antidiarrheal agents; and

+- (k) Miscellaneous drugs including:

+- (A) Expectorants with little or no other pharmacologic action;

+- (B) Stomachics; and

+- (C) Mucolytic agents.

+Drugs in this category are therapeutic medications for which concentration limits have been established as well as certain miscellaneous agents.
+Included specifically are agents, which have very localized action only, such as anti-ulcer drugs and certain anti-allergenic drugs.
 The anticoagulant drugs are also included.

-Drugs in this category are therapeutic medications for which concentration limits have been established as well as certain miscellaneous agents.
-Included specifically are